raid-guild/handbook/docs/discord-channels.md

 ### Valhalla Closed Raids

 Archived Raid channels that have been closed out.
-Learn more about when it’s time to close a Raid using How To Close a Raid.
+See [Ship a Raid](./shipped) to learn more about what happens when a Raid is closed.